astrogroup/bitcoin_auto_trade_wall/README.md

 $cp password_example.yml password.yml

-Replace the API key with yours (You can get API keys from Bitflyer)
+Replace the API key on password.yml with yours (You can get API keys from Bitflyer)

 Edit the parameter on trade.rb
  WALL_HEIGHT_BTC